 6. Proposed changes to the CSC Charter

-Based on its findings, and taking into account the suggestion of the CSC, changes are proposed to the charter.
-This section will be deleted.
-These changes are included in the table below.
+Based on its findings, and taking into account the suggestion of the CSC, changes are proposed to the charter..

-The proposed changes proposed have been included the proposed amended Charter of the CSC (Annex A) and are marked (red).
-The (number) refers to the number (#) of the proposed wording in the table below.
+The proposed changes have been included in the draft amended Charter of the CSC (Annex A) and are marked (red).

 Annex A – Proposed updated Charter CSC version 1, February 2018.

-The proposed changes proposed have been included the proposed amended Charter of the CSC (Annex A) and are marked (red).
-The (number) refers to the number (#) of the proposed wording of the table in section 4 of this report .
+The proposed changes have been included in the draft amended Charter of the CSC (Annex A) and are marked (red).

 Amended Charter of the Customer Standing Committee (CSC)1